 As a decidedly non-empathetic person, my natural response to tears is to “encourage” my kids to choose to have a good attitude.
 What I’m learning more and more is that while tears may occasionally be used to manipulate me or get out of schoolwork, most of the time, they represent a deep frustration or insecurity.
 Sitting down and talking about what’s causing the tears and how we can overcome those struggles- rather than pushing them to work through them- can help turn everybody’s frustration around!

 5. Always look for the wonder.

 Homeschooling offers us the incredible privilege of being able to inspire wonder in our kids.
-Whether it’s discovering a secret math trick, how bees collect pollen or a connection between what we’re studying in history and a modern news story, homeschooling is the perfect way to inspire wonder because we’re able to stop and focus on even the smallest of details.
-This, I believe, is a crucial building block for a lifelong love of learning and discovery, which is one of our family’s ultimate goals as homeschoolers.
+Whether it’s discovering a secret math trick, how bees collect pollen, or a connection between what we’re studying in history and a modern news story, homeschooling is the perfect way to inspire wonder because we’re able to stop and focus on even the smallest of details.
+I believe this is a crucial building block for a lifelong love of learning and discovery, which is one of our family’s ultimate goals as homeschoolers.

 6. But don’t be afraid of hard work.

-That said, there is value in teaching our kids that sometimes you have to work hard, even when it’s not easy or fun, in order to reap the benefits.
-My oldest girls are passionate about French and Spanish, respectively, and even when the new vocabulary words and pronunciations don’t come easily to them, they know that “practice makes perfect” and the harder they work, the easier it will get.
+That said, there is value in teaching our kids that sometimes you must work hard to reap the benefits, even when it’s not easy or fun.
+My oldest girls are passionate about French and Spanish, respectively.
+Even when the new vocabulary words and pronunciations don’t come easily to them, they know that “practice makes perfect,” and the harder they work, the easier it will get.

-We also have a rule in our house that if you complain about school (just to complain and not because you’re really struggling with a specific concept) you get double the work for the day.
-It only took a few times of following through on this rule before we were able to eliminate the bad attitudes about school.
+We also have a rule in our house that if you complain about school (just to complain and not because you’re really struggling with a specific concept), you get double the work for the day.
+It only took a few times to follow through on this rule before we could eliminate the bad attitudes about school.